-The breathing, excessive phlegm, and hacking all day are about eliminated from my system.
-It's been almost two weeks, and several of the days are horizontal!
+The breathing, excessive phlegm, and hacking all day have been eliminated from my system.
+It's been almost two weeks, and several days have passed horizontally!
 I am looking forward to a good start to the week.
 I leave on Saturday for a three-week trip.
-I will babysit my son's dog for part of it, but I look forward to sightseeing, biking, and relaxing for most of the time away.
-I return on April 18, giving me two weeks at home before Selley joins the retirement ranks.
+I will babysit my son's dog for part of the time, but I look forward to sightseeing, biking, and relaxing for most of the trip.
+I return on April 18, giving me two weeks at home before Selley retires.

-Tomorrow is St Patrick's Day; it will be just another day for me.
-As I age, many holidays lose their allure as celebrations.
-In addition, over the decades, many holidays have become commercialized, allowing people to spend money they do not have, get drunk, or act strange.
-It is not a celebration I recalled as a young child when it was about a feast of corned beef and other Irish foods with friends.
+Tomorrow is St. Patrick's Day; it will just be another day for me.
+As I get older, many holidays lose their appeal as celebrations.
+Additionally, over the decades, many holidays have become commercialized, encouraging people to spend money they do not have, get intoxicated, or behave in unusual ways.
+It is not a celebration I remember from my childhood, when it was about a feast of corned beef and other Irish foods with friends.

 No comments: